Chris's Metal Detecting Page -

 It didn't take me long to realize something I've seen reinforced many times over the years: a purely knob-type machine in the hands of a pro will often beat the latest target ID technology in the hands of a neophyte.

 I also realized that a lot of old hands at this sport don't like to become too reliant on visual ID meters.
 As experience slowly taught me, it's because the meters sometimes aren't accurate.
 It isn't intentional; it happens usually because the coin is deeper than the meter can reliably interpret.
 Meters can also give false readings on objects that happen to have the same conductivity as the desired target.
 Certain types of junk can fool the best of them sometimes.
-Also, meters tend to quit providing useful information well before the detector reaches its maximum depth.

 Now that we have some background, let's go on a trip to find some deeply-buried coins.